instagibbs/bolts/XX-eltoo-peer-protocol.md

   - If `next_nonce` is not a valid BIP-musig2 nonce
     - MUST send a `warning` and close the connection, or send an `error` and fail the channel.

+A node:
+  - MUST NOT assume that previously-transmitted messages were lost,
+    - if it has sent a previous `update_signed` message:
+      - MUST handle the case where the corresponding update transaction is broadcast at any time by the other side,
+        - Note: this is particularly important if the node does not simply retransmit the exact `update_` messages as previously sent.
+  - upon reconnection:
+    - if it has sent a previous `shutdown`:
+      - MUST retransmit `shutdown`.

 #### Rationale